camgitblame/coach/README.md

 ## Notes

-- Voice interaction currently works best on the **web platform**
+- Voice interaction currently works best on the web
-- Make sure microphone permissions are granted
+- Make sure the browser has mic permission
 - Use Chrome or Firefox for the most reliable WebRTC behavior